metabase/metabase/docs/people-and-groups/saml-azure.md

 Click on **Save and Enable** below, and you should now be able to log in via Microsoft Entra ID.

+### Send group membership to Metabase for group mapping

+If you want to send to Metabase the user group membership, then you need to do the following on step 2 in "Set up Single Sign-On with SAML" on Azure:
+1) Click on "Edit" on the right of "Attributes & Claims"
+2) On the top then click on "Add a group claim"
+3) On the menu that appears for "Which groups associated with the user should be returned in the claim?" select "All groups"
+4) Click on Save
+5) Then add the group mapping on the Metabase SAML configuration

 ## Further reading

 - [User provisioning](./user-provisioning.md)